01 Mar Getting Your Cat to the Vet Fear-Free

 - Practice driving around the block or around town and ending up right back home!

 Start these techniques with your kitten!
 If you have an adult cat, start Today!

 - Bring your cat’s favorite treats with you.

 Give a bite when you arrive in the waiting room

 Give a bite when you settle into the exam room

 Toss a few around the room to encourage exploration and natural hunting instincts- it lets off “steam”!

 Save the rest for your Pet Care Team!
 This way, they will have more opportunity to give treats to help make the experience more pleasant.

-- Ask your Veterinarian for anti-anxiety supplements or prescription medications that can be given before the visit to help “take the edge off”.
+- Ask your Veterinarian for a Kitty or Doggy Calming Kit that can be given before the visit to help “take the edge off”.